 Welcome to the Materials Science Group

-The MS Group is interested in determining the atomic structures of technologically relevant materials using diffraction/scattering techniques.
-Areas of interest include surface and interface diffraction, particularly of complex metal oxides (perovskites); total scattering of nanoscale "real systems"; and high-pressure crystallography of catalytically relevant systems.
-We also provide a commercial service in collaboration with Excelsus Structural Solutions for studies of crystals of small organic molecules of pharmaceutical interest.
+The MS Group operates the Materials Science beamline and is interested in determining the atomic structures of technologically relevant materials using diffraction/scattering techniques.
+Areas of interest include surface and interface diffraction, particularly of complex metal oxides (perovskites); total scattering of nanoscale "real systems"; in situ diffraction and mechanically driven chemistry.
+We also provide a commercial service in collaboration with Excelsus Structural Solutions for studies of pharmaceutical interest and with Anaxam, for advanced manufacturing.

 The structural changes of Na3.32Fe2.11Ca0.23(P2O7)2 during several charge discharge cycles is viewed by its powder pattern and selected cell parameter evolution.